-"There's almost always some pyrrhotite, and any foundation kind of knowledge because the victims have gone through that process to get the value of their property changed," Delnicki said.
+"There's almost always some victims have gone through that process to get the value of their property changed," Delnicki said.

 Sen. M. Saud Anwar, D-South Windsor, said the intent of the bill is to protect the buyer, regardless